 FOUR KEY VALUES SIT AT THE HEART OF OUR WORK

-We believe that human behaviour towards the earth's resources needs to change from that of commoditisation, towards a conscious and educated understanding that each decision we make has a knock-on effect elsewhere.
+We believe that human behaviour towards the earth's resources needs to change from that of commoditisation, towards understanding that each decision we make has a knock-on effect elsewhere.
 All too often our consumer actions are disconnected from their impact on the natural world, and it has become far too easy to ignore the consequences.

 We believe that everyone has the right to a safe and healthy environment, but this won't happen while profit is prioritised over people and planet.
 We each have a responsibility to educate ourselves, to interrogate our policy-makers, and to walk our talk when it comes to the food we eat, the clothes we buy, the way we travel, and the energy we use.